Pirates vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- Over the past 10 games, the Pirates have been favored just once and won that contest.
+- Over the past 10 games, the Pirates have been favored twice and won both contests.

 Pirates Betting Records & Stats

-- Pittsburgh has played in 19 games with a set over/under, and have combined with its opponents to go over the total 10 times (10-9-0).
+- Pittsburgh has played in 20 games with set over/under, and have combined with opponents to go over the total 10 times (10-10-0).

-- The Pirates have had a run line set for only one outing this season, and they covered.
+- The Pirates have had a run line set for just one contest this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.